 Registration

-Registration begins in April for the following academic year and continues until August 1st.
+Registration has begun for the following academic year and continues until August 17.
 All students must submit a registration form and a \$25 non-refundable registration fee.
-The registration form may be found at the link below or by emailing stantoncenter@edod.org.
+The registration form link may be requested by emailing elasenyik@edod.org.